gboone/gboone.github.io/_posts/2015-09-24-autumn-in-lake-country.md

 ![A large white pine tree stripped of limbs on one side.](/assets/images/towering-pine.jpg)

 My bike needs new brakes, not the pads but the actual cantilevers that squeeze the wheel.
-They're supposed to pull evenly on both sides but the internals of the hardware on mine rusted through and it only pull on the left side and I think it's putting my wheel out of true.
+They're supposed to pull evenly on both sides but the internals of the hardware on mine rusted through and it only pulls on the left side and I think it's putting my wheel out of true.
 So in lieu of biking I've been trying to go for long walks every day.
 On Tuesday I took a familiar route to one I've been riding, along the bike trail that follows County C up toward Sayner.
 Only this time I took a left at the sign for the Plum Creek Public Fishing Grounds.

 I thought maybe there'd be a trail following the creek but if there was one I couldn't find it.
 About half a mile after turning off of C the road turns dirt and stretches seemingly forever northward, uninhabited except for a large house tucked maybe a mile and a half down the road and some kind of machine shed in the backyard.
 Eventually Plum Creek Avenue turns east and meets back with the bike trail.